Deyaa360/Banjara-3.0/PROJECT_DOCUMENTATION.md

-# SpiceFusion Restaurant Website Documentation
+# Banjara Restaurant Website Documentation

 ## Project Overview

-SpiceFusion is a premium North Indian restaurant website designed to showcase the restaurant's elegant ambiance, authentic cuisine, and provide essential services like online reservations, menu browsing, and contact information.
-The website features a sophisticated gold and black color scheme that reflects the upscale dining experience and rich culinary heritage of North Indian cuisine.
+Banjara is a heritage Indian cuisine restaurant website designed to showcase the restaurant's nomadic culinary philosophy, authentic regional dishes, and provide essential services like online reservations, menu browsing, and contact information.
+The website features a sophisticated walnut, tan, and gold color scheme that reflects the heritage dining experience and rich culinary traditions from across India.

 ## Technologies Used